HostGator vs Namecheap comparison: which company offers the best shared and dedicated hosting plans for blogging and online business

 Richard Kirkendall founded Namecheap in 2000, and the company grew quickly to become one of the best domain registrars in the market.

 One of the greatest advantages of Namecheap is its extremely aggressive pricing.
 You can get hosting for one website for less than 10 dollars per year.
 Its an offer that I found extremely hard to beat.
+Namecheap is also well-received by its community with all the positive aspects highlighted in various Namecheap reviews.

 Another unique advantage on Namecheap is that it accepts Bitcoin payments.
 At the moment, there are just a few hosting companies that accept bitcoin payments.